-The Midwest Inline Hockey Association (MIHA) is a newly designed league which was built to attract highly talented and intermediate level inline hockey players from across the Midwest region.
+The Midwest Inline Hockey Association (MIHA) is a newly designed league aimed at attracting both highly skilled and intermediate-level inline hockey players from across the Midwest.

 Divisions